 If you're gaining weight unexpectedly, it's time to audit your diet.
 Even healthy foods have calories, and you might actually be eating more than you think.
 It's normal to underestimate your calorie intake, especially when you're eating out or eating larger meals.
-Don't feel bad; even dietitians can fall prey to this weight gain trap, explains Brian Wansink, Ph.D., in an article published by Cornell University.
+Don't feel bad; even dietitians can fall prey to this weight gain trap, says Brian Wansink, PhD, in an article published by Cornell University.

 Gauge the accuracy of "eyeballing" portions by plating a typical portion, then measuring it to see how much food you're really serving.
 You might find that "half-cup" of rice really approaches a 1-cup portion, or that "4-ounce" chicken breast is really more like 8 ounces.
 Don't criticize yourself for over-serving portions, if that turns out to be the case; just use it as a wake-up call.
-Then start measuring all your portion sizes before you eat and logging every food or drink you consume -- even water -- in your food diary.
+Then start measuring all your portion sizes before you eat and logging every food or drink you consume — even water — in your food diary.
+(You can even use a calorie counter app if you need.)
 Simply adjusting your calorie intake might be enough to stop weight gain.

 You're Eating Right -- but Getting Too Much Sodium

 If you're noticing unexplained weight fluctuations, try looking for hidden sodium in your diet.
 Sodium dissolves in your body fluids, and the more sodium you eat, the more your body will retain water to maintain a healthy sodium balance.
 That means eating salty fare can add a few pounds to your weight on the scale, seemingly overnight.